ab4marif/Molecular-dynamics-simulation-of-Argon/journal.md

 - Studying the observables and comparison by the literature will be done by Kadhim.

+# Progress:

+- The positions of the atoms are distributed onto a FCC lattice.

+![alt text]FCC_lattice.png

+- A normal distribuation is generated using SCIPY to observe the inititial velocities obeying the Maxwell-Boltzmann distribution.

+![alt text]WhatsApp Image 2020-03-09 at 20.05.44.jpeg

+- Stabilization of the energy to obtain the correct temperature is implimented.

+![alt text]Restabilization.png

+- The specific heat according to Lebowitz is computed and the value is 104 in natural units.

+# Calculating Specific Heat
+average = 1/Timesteps*np.sum(kineticE)
+var = 1/Timesteps*np.sum(kineticE**2) - average**2
+A = var/average**2

+cv = (A- 2/(3*N))**(-1)
+print(cv)

 ## Week 5
 (due before 17 March)